 Blade and Sorcery lets you stab an enemy in the chest, yank your sword back out, fling it at another enemy, trigger slow motion, jump ten feet in the air, whip out dual daggers mid-flight and land on top of a third enemy’s head, plunging your blades into their skull—and, somehow, it makes me feel bad about killing.

-Blade and Sorcery, released in Early Access on December 11, is a VR combat sandbox in which you face waves of AI foes in three different arenas (the final game will have six).
+Blade and Sorcery, released in Early Access on December 11 for some of the best VR headsets, is a VR combat sandbox in which you face waves of AI foes in three different arenas (the final game will have six).
 Those arenas are stacked with weapons for you to use, from daggers to greatswords, two-handed axes to bows and arrows, and you pick up extra weapons from downed enemies, either by physically crouching down and grabbing them or by pulling them into your hands with telekinesis.

 You can also levitate and throw objects in the environment like barrels and boxes, as well as punch, kick, and zap enemies with a lightning spell or grapple with them, picking one up in each hand and bashing their heads together.